hoenie-ams/PyDSWS/README.md

 # PyDSWS
-Python: Datastream WebServices API (DSWS)
+Python wrapper for the Datastream Web Services API (DSWS)

-Connect to the Thomson Reuters Datastream database via Datastream Web Services (DSWS).
+Connect to the Thomson Reuters Datastream database via Datastream Web Services.
 You need to have a Datastream subscription and a username/password to use this package.
 Please note that this is an unofficial/unsupported package and it is still under development.
 The package has basic functionality and most of the error handling still needs to be done.

 ### Installation